Saint Library

 Law Studies at Salamanca

-Sent to the University of Salamanca at fourteen, John studied law — the expected path for a wealthy family's son — but the lecture halls could not hold him.
+Sent to the University of Salamanca at fourteen, John studied law — the expected path for a wealthy family's son — but left without completing his degree.

 1526